 - failing to report the income information on every Form W-2 you received for the year (if you had multiple employers, you probably received multiple W-2s); and

 - entering an incorrect mailing address.

 If you make estimated tax payments, review your payment history.

 Before you file your return, review your estimated tax payments through your Individual Online Services account to ensure you are reporting the correct amount on your return.
 Reporting the correct amount reduces filing errors that can delay or reduce your refund.
-See Check your estimated tax balance before you file for more information.
+See Review your tax account balance before you file for more information.